 Implementation of this Agreement by the federal Agencies is subject to the requirements of the Anti-Deficiency Act, 31 USC §§ 1341-1519, and the availability of appropriated funds.
 Nothing in this Agreement is intended or shall be construed to require the obligation, appropriation, or expenditure of any money from the U.S. Treasury.
 The Parties acknowledge that the federal Agencies shall not be required under this Agreement to expend any appropriated funds unless and until an authorized official of the relevant federal Agency affirmatively acts to commit to such expenditures in writing.
 Implementation of this Agreement by the state Agencies is subject to the availability of appropriated funds.
 Nothing in this Agreement is intended or shall be construed to require the obligation, appropriation, or expenditure of any money from the Treasury of the State of Washington.
-The Parties acknowledge that the state Agencies shall not be required under this Agreement to expend any appropriated funds unless and until an authorized official of the relevant federal Agency affirmative of any money from the availability of appropriated funds.
-Nothing in this Agreement is intended or shall be construed to require the obligation, appropriation, or expenditure of any money from the Treasury of the State of Washington.
+The Parties acknowledge that the state Agencies shall not be required under this Agreement to expend any appropriated funds unless and until an authorized official of the relevant federal Agency affirmatively acts to commit to such expenditure of the State of Washington.
 The Parties acknowledge that the state Agencies shall not be required under this Agreement to expend any appropriated funds unless and until an authorized official of the relevant state Agency affirmatively acts to commit to such expenditures in writing.